 Frequently Asked Questions

-What are non-human identities (NHIs) and why are they important in cybersecurity?
+What are non-human identities (NHIs) in cybersecurity?

 How do attackers exploit non-human identity vulnerabilities?